Gary Sinise Foundation

 The Gary Sinise Foundation is a charity and veterans service organization that offers a variety of programs, services and events for wounded veterans of the military.
 It operates as a nonprofit 501(c)(3) organization.
 Among its programs is the construction of specially adapted smart homes for severely wounded veterans that are provided mortgage-free.
-From 2011 to 2021 the Gary Sinise Foundation has raised over $300 million for wounded veterans, first responders, and their families.
+Since 2011 the Gary Sinise Foundation has raised over $400 million for wounded veterans, first responders, and their families.

 The organization was founded in 2011 by actor Gary Sinise.
 The foundation serves all branches of the military at U.S. installations domestically and abroad.

 As of April 2024, the Gary Sinise Foundation has built 94 specially adapted smart homes for severely wounded heroes, served more than 1,000,000 meals to serving servicemen across the country, and organised around 500 support concerts for serving servicemen sponsored by the foundation.

+As of 2026, the foundation has built 104 homes, served 1,439,622 appreciation meals and held 622 Lt.
+Dan Band concerts.

 The organization also sponsors educational trips and outreach for students and veterans.